maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 allow service providers to further register a provided service Instance to the MSR global ledger, if that functionality is supported.
-The operation is implemented following the REST methodology and receives as input the ID of the Instance whose ledger status will be updated, as well as the new applicable Ledger Request Status value.
+The operation is implemented following the REST methodology and receives as input the ID of the Instance of which the global ledger status will be updated, as well as the new applicable LedgerRequestStatus value.
 The MSR will respond with the outcome of the update operation, if successful or not.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.
 -->

-Upon receiving a request to update a service Instance ledger status, the service will access its database to validate that the Instance ID provided is indeed valid.
-If that is the case, the MSR will return a response to the initial request and at the same time can perform a new ledger status request the global ledger service to update its own Instance status value, for the specified Instance entry.
-After a successful response from the ledger, the MSR will update its own copy of the Instance based on the received response.
+Upon receiving a request to update a service Instance's global registration status, the service will access its database to validate that the Instance ID provided is indeed valid.
+If that is the case, the MSR will return a response to the initial request and at the same time can initiate a request to the MSR global ledger service to update the global registration status value, for the specified Instance entry.
+After a successful response from the ledger, the MSR will update its own local copy of the Instance based on the received response.

-The process of contacting the ledger described above, is executed in an asynchronous manner, meaning the original request to the MSR will be answered before the ledger service is updated.
-Service providers will only be informed on the final outcome once this is completed by looking at the changes in the local MSR ledger status.
+The process of contacting the MSR global ledger service described above, is executed in an asynchronous manner, meaning the original request to the MSR will be answered before the global ledger service is updated.
+Service providers will only be informed on the final outcome, once this hs been completed.
+This can be done by looking at the changes in the local MSR ledger status.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally